merakigenart/meraki-js-sdk/README.md

     - `width`
     - `height`

-- `MerakiScript` - abstract class that's extended by the script implementation
-  - `initialize()` - called prior to execution/generation
-  - `execute()` - generates the image
-  - `configure()` - defines configuration info for the script

-    ```js
-    return {
-        renderDelayMs: number; //time in ms needed to render the image; optional
-        libraryName: string; //library used for rendering: p5, three, etc. required.
-        libraryVersion: string; //library version; optional
-    }
-    ```

 ---

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed between versions.

 ## Contributing